joeldbaptista/eel/README.md

 A word about prefix/postfix notation.
 The operator `++` and `--` work as in C, that is: `foo(++x)` will increment `x` and apply `foo` over the incremented `x`; but `foo(x++)` will apply `foo` over `x`, and only then increment `x`.

-Similarly to C and Javascript, the ternary operator works as expected; next snippeted exemplifies:
+Similarly to C and Javascript, the ternary operator works as expected; next snippet exemplifies:

 ```Javascript
 let x = -42;